Technology trends, challenges and initiatives: Deltek Clarity survey over 200 A&E firms in Asia Pacific

 This blog has offered a snapshot of the technology trends impacting A&E firms in APAC.
 It shows an industry facing many challenges but with signs of renewed resolve and digital ambition following a challenging year.

-But the full Deltek Clarity report has much more to offer.
-Read the full report to learn more about the technology landscape in APAC and EMEA, get a breakdown of project management and financial challenges in the A&E industry, and explore benchmarking data to see how your firm compares to others in your region – and across the globe.
+Read the full report to learn more about the technology landscape in APAC, get a breakdown of project management and financial challenges in the A&E industry, and explore benchmarking data to see how your firm compares to others in your region.

 See Deltek ERP in Action